AngererSebastian/InternetSecurity/README.md

     Players use poker bots or otherwise work with others to develop collusive gaming policies.

    Circumventing gambling laws:
    Three online poker websites were charged by the S. Attorney General for the Southern District of New York with circumventing            U.S. anti-gambling laws and misleading banks into processing billions of dollars in illegal betting profits.

-  -Social media and frau
+  -Social media and fraud
     Online there are a lot of profiles which promote things like Products, services, or secrets that require little or no experience, but return hundreds or thousands of dollars a day.
 These profiles easily can get personal information if you          buy there "Product".
 The information can later be selled or can be used to get money from your private accounts.

+   Identity fraud                             Identity theft Creditcard fraud                           Phishing Bank fraud                                 Malware
+                                              Low tech tatics
+   The difference between identity fraud and identitiy theft is that identity fraud is it if the theft uses the stolen information.

+   How to act if you have been trapped

+  - Call the companies where the fraud occurred.
+  - Place a fraud alert on your credit reports and review your credit reports for errors.
+  - Report your identity theft to the FTC.
+  - Consider reporting the crime to your local police department.